Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Introduction

+In this work, we review recent advances in DL-based STF for LST estimation.
+To summarize, our main contributions are the following:

+\begin{itemize} \item We provide a comprehensive overview of DL-based STF methods for LST, highlighting their architectures, objectives, and adaptations for LST’s spatio-temporal dynamics. \item We introduce an open-source MODIS-Landsat LST pair dataset (STF-LST), comprising 51 images spanning 2013-2024, which serves as the first benchmark in the field. \item We conduct experimental analysis of state-of-the-art DL methods by offering quantitative and qualitative insights into their performance, limitations, and practical applicability for LST estimation. \end{itemize}

-Our review is organized into several sections.
-In Section \ref{sec:satellite_lst}, we provide an in-depth examination of satellite-derived LST, beginning with an overview of the LST concept and its retrieval from satellite imagery.
-We further explore the trade-offs between spatial and temporal resolution, emphasizing how these factors influence the accuracy of LST estimates.
-Section \ref{sec:stf_formulation} formally defines the STF problem for LST estimation.
-We introduce a mathematical formulation of STF, discuss the different loss functions employed in STF methods, and detail the evaluation metrics used to assess the performance of these approaches.
-In Section \ref{sec:taxonomy}, we propose a novel taxonomy for DL-based STF methods.
-Section \ref{sec:test} presents our experimental study.
-We introduce the new dataset used for this research comprising paired MODIS and Landsat LST data and evaluate the performance of various DL-based STF methods.
-In Section \ref{sec:limitation}, we examine the limitations of current DL-based STF methods for LST estimation and discuss promising future trends, highlighting unresolved challenges and open research questions.
-Finally, Section \ref{sec:conclusion} concludes the review by summarizing our findings.
+This review is organized as follows.
+Section~\ref{sec:lst_extraction} introduces satellite-derived LST, highlighting its physical meaning, the trade-offs between spatial and temporal resolution, and its fundamental differences from SR. Section~\ref{sec:stf_formulation} formulates the STF problem for LST estimation, including its mathematical definition, commonly used loss functions, and evaluation metrics.
+In Section~\ref{sec:taxonomy}, we propose a novel taxonomy of DL-based STF methods.
+Section~\ref{sec:test} presents an extensive experimental analysis, where representative STF approaches are evaluated on paired MODIS-Landsat LST data.
+Section~\ref{sec:limitation} discusses the limitations of current methods and outlines promising future research directions.
+Finally, Section~\ref{sec:conclusion} summarizes the main findings of this survey.